Chapter 30 : A 'Friendly' Jinx

 “Really?” he asked, and she nodded, moving in to close the distance between them.
 Rose was finding that the more she kissed Scorpius, the more she enjoyed it, and today was no exception.

-After they finished their classes for the day, Rose turned down Albus’s invitation to go and study in the library, instead choosing to go back to her dormitory to answer her letter and take a quick nap.
+After they finished their classes for the day, Rose turned down Albus’s invitation to go and study in the library, instead choosing to go back to her dormitory to answer her letter and take a quick nap before Quidditch practice.
 She’d gotten enough sleep the night before, but she was still feeling exhausted.
 It was just one of those days.

 She intended to answer the letter first, and the sight of her bed was simply too inviting.
 She laid the letter on her side table and curled up on her bed for a quick nap.

-After a quick dinner and several very focused hours of work in the Common Room, she managed to get enough done that she didn’t feel guilty for taking the time to chat with Albus for awhile.
-She had the faint feeling that she’d forgotten something, but she didn’t remember what it was until she retired to her dormitory for the night and saw the letter from her parents still sitting on her side table.
+When she got back to the Common Room after practice and chatted with Albus and Damien for awhile, she had the faint feeling that she’d forgotten something, but she didn’t remember what it was until she retired to her dormitory for the night and saw the letter from her parents still sitting on her side table.
 She considered opening it, but it was starting to get late, and she was tired.
 If it was something urgent, someone else would have told her.
 It could wait another day.

 She didn’t have the time to open it until the following afternoon; James was nowhere to be seen at lunch or in the Common Room when she checked it right after, so a visit to Fred was out of the question.
 Instead, she spent a little time chatting with the other Gryffindor fifth years who didn’t take Muggle Studies before excusing herself to go upstairs, where she flopped onto her bed and finally grabbed the letter and opened it.